BryanAlbert/ReactLife/README.md

 * Add a timer and compute the next generation accordingly (done)
 * Use a canvas instead of the Cell collection for performance (done!)
 * Add Faster and Slower buttons, etc. (done)
-* Make Reload button smarter, change to Load if the select value changes
+* Make Reload button smarter, change to Load if the select value changes (done)
+* Make a different speed control?
+Click and hold the buttons?
+Use a slider? (done)
 * Add an About page?
 * Load/save games?
-That would be cool, actually...
+That would be cool, actually... looks straightforward enough... uses only the Download folder.
-* Make a different speed control?
-Click and hold the buttons?
 * Edge issues... expand the grid past the visible dimensions in all directions so that edged computations account for cells beyond the edge... but how far?
 	* Dynamically size the array?
 	* Use a hash instead?